Quansight-Labs/quansight-labs-site/posts/2021/04/spot-the-differences.md

 **[Juanita]** [Spyder](https://www.spyder-ide.org/) was created 10 years ago and it has had the contributions of a great number of developers who have written code, proposed ideas, opened issues and tested PRs in order to build a piece of Spyder on their own.
-We (Spyder’s team) have been lucky to have such a great community of people contributing, but this is the first time that we decided to ask for help from an UX/UI expert!
+We (the Spyder team) have been lucky to have such a great community of people contributing, but this is the first time that we decided to ask for help from an UX/UI expert!
+Why?
+You might wonder.
 Having the help of this great amount of people has resulted in inconsistencies around Spyder’s interface which we didn’t stop to analyze until now.